vjcharles/dynamic_dns_homespun/README.md

 See Details in files
 ====================

-Maybe I should move that stuff here.
-Check the comments in each file for usage details
+See the comments in each file for usage details

-## License details
+## License

 MIT